janscience/adaptationprimer/filter/README.md

 ```
 for a demo.

-In the following, key concepts of the model and the respective code
+In the following, key concepts of power spectra, cross spectra and
+transfer functions as well as the respective code are briefly
-are briefly described.
-See the [`filter.py`](filter.py) script for the
+described.
+See the [`filter.py`](filter.py) script for the full
-full functions.
+functions.

 ## White noise stimulus

-The transfer function of a neuron characterizes its linear
+The transfer function of a neuron (actually of any system)
-input-output relation between stimulus and response by a gain and a
+characterizes its linear input-output relation between stimulus and
-phase shift for each frequency component of a stimulus.
-For measuring
+response by a gain and a phase shift for each frequency component of a
-the transfer function we need to stimulate the neuron with a stimulus
+stimulus.
+For measuring the transfer function we need to stimulate the
-that contains many different frequencies.
-One such stimulus is a
+neuron with a stimulus that contains many different frequencies.
+One
-band-limited Gaussian white noise.
-In this stimulus all frequencies up
+such stimulus is a band-limited Gaussian white noise.
+In this stimulus
-to a cutoff frequency have the same power.
-This is why is called
+all frequencies up to a cutoff frequency have the same power.
+This is
-"white" noise, because if the frequencies would be light waves in the
+why is called "white" noise, because if the frequencies would be light
-visible spectrum it would appear white.
-The frequency components are
+waves in the visible spectrum, the light would appear white.
+The
-independent of each other, they have random phases.
-The amplitude
+frequency components are independent of each other, they have random
-distribution of such a stimulus is Gaussian.
+phases.
+The amplitude distribution of such a stimulus is Gaussian.

 To generate a white noise, we draw for each frequency above a lower
 cutoff frequency `cflow` and an upper cutoff frequency `cfup` a random